-Thanks to their less rigorous qualification standards than conventional bank loans, short-term loans can be an accessible option to more business owners.
+Thanks to their less rigorous qualification standards than conventional bank loans, short-term loans can be an accessible option for more business owners.
 And because the application is online, the process is relatively quick and painless.
 That makes these loans a great option for gym owners who are in a rush to purchase less expensive pieces of equipment.

 This advance is, in turn, secured by the invoice itself.
 Also known as accounts receivable financing, invoice financing can allow gyms to free up cash flow while they wait for customers to pay up.

 You don’t have to be wildly qualified to be eligible for invoice financing: Your gym will just need to be in business for six months to be eligible for funding from the invoice financing company Fundbox.

 You’re only responsible for repaying what you’ve used, plus interest.
 So, lines of credit are an ideal financing solution for business owners to cover smaller, unexpected expenses—like, for instance, your foam rollers and wrist wraps that have mysteriously gone missing.

 Also, know that a line of credit isn’t mutually exclusive with any of the loan or leasing options mentioned here.
 In fact, it’s a useful solution for many business owners to have in their back pocket, just in case the need arises for extra funds.

-As is always the case with small business financing, the right kind of gym equipment finance solution for you depends largely upon your business’s unique needs.
+With small business financing, the right kind of gym equipment finance solution for you depends largely upon your business’s unique needs.

-And if you do anticipate upgrading your equipment, go for an equipment lease instead.
+If you do anticipate upgrading your equipment, consider an equipment lease instead.
 In this financing arrangement, the lender actually owns the title to that equipment.
-So when your rental is up, you can easily trade it in for a newer model.
+When your rental is up, you can trade it in for a newer model.

 To discover your loan options more efficiently (and with less stress), work with a loan specialist.
 Let them handle the loan-related heavy lifting, so you have more time and energy to lift actual weights.